Our Story: His and Herstory ….

 our adventures together, falling in love, establishing Mysore Bed and Breakfast, Manjula’s big holidays, and the challenges of life here in India.
 These were posted as they happened over the past five years.
 Please follow the links below to find individual postings.

 Postings here are up until February 2019 for more recent listings check our contents page.

-I hope this whets your appetite, a more coherent Manjula’s story from her own audio and video recordings and my additions will appear over the next few months.
-These will also be accessed via our contents page.
+I hope this whets your appetite, a more coherent Manjula’s story from her own audio and video recordings and my additions will appear soon.

 - Stephen’s declaration of love in June 2015.
 Not such a well kept secret as everyone seemed to know before me!
 Our most popular posting is here

 - I love Manjula, in case you hadn’t realised but this post here in January 2019 came at a very significant time.

 - Manjula was beautiful in so many ways and here are some images to prove it

 its Manjula and my Story but posted previously and includes:

 - Manjula’s very first time of voting in the election in 2014 click here

 - I think its important to share Manjula’s story, a post from March 2016 here